Who We Are

 The good news is that even if surgery is required, many times this can be done in the morning, and you can be home later the same day.

-Sanjay Jatana, MD is one of the top spine surgeons in Colorado, based in Denver, who specializes in the treatment of neck pain and neck surgery.
-Within this neck specialist practice, Dr. Jatana provides second opinions for spine surgery and MRI reviews of the neck.
+Sanjay Jatana, MD is one of the top spine surgeons in Colorado, based in Denver, who specializes in the treatment of back and neck pain and spine surgery.
+Dr. Jatana provides second opinions for spine surgery and MRI reviews of the neck.
 Philosophically, Dr. Jatana emphasizes non-surgical treatment options in advance of neck surgery.
-Where spine surgery is necessary because of a herniated disc, spinal fracture, or spinal stenosis, Dr. Jatana uses minimally invasive spine surgery techniques and advanced technology like the artificial disc to help patients relieve pain symptoms and get back to activity.
+Where spine surgery is necessary because of a herniated disc, spinal fracture, or spinal stenosis, Dr. Jatana uses minimally invasive spine surgery techniques and is trained in the use of advanced robotic spine technology.
+He is proficient in the use of four different artificial discs that help patients relieve pain symptoms and get back to activity.
 This spine surgery expertise enables many patients to have outpatient spine surgery and be home the same day.

 Accepted Insurance Plans: